 Last Updated: August 15, 2017

-The Uniform Settlement Statement, or HUD-1 Form, unlike the Truth in Lending statement, is the document to which you want to pay close attention.
-This document does accurately reflect your true interest rates and costs and is the final settlement statement.
-If the loan officer neglected to tell you a few things (like the fact that you are not getting a par interest rate), it will show up on the Uniform Settlement Statement.
+A uniform settlement statement, or HUD-1 form, unlike the truth in lending statement, is the document to which you want to pay close attention.
+This document is intended to accurately reflect your true interest rate and costs and is the final settlement statement.
+If a loan officer neglects to tell you a few things (like the fact that you are not getting a par interest rate), it will show up in this statement.